SZAftabi/User-Oriented-RAG-CQA/README.md

 👉 http://nlp.cis.unimelb.edu.au/resources/cqadupstack/ <br><br>
 Follow the instructions below to use the corresponding data for each component of the proposed system:<br>
   <ul> <h3> 1.
 Tag Diversity Preprocessing </h3>
-Extract questions and their corresponding tags from CQADupStack to handle tag diversity before performing user modeling.
+Extract questions and their corresponding tags from CQADupStack to handle tag diversity before performing user modeling.<br>
     <br><i>Example format:</i>

 index | QuestionBody                                                                                                                   | tags